adamhindTESP/Inertia-Rebellion/Docs/Firmware.md

 ### 5.1 Purpose

-The magnetic calibration coil provides:
+The magnetic coil provides:

 - Known, repeatable torque impulses
-- Validation of mechanical response
+- Mechanical response validation
-- A safeguard against false positives
+- A falsification control channel

-Every credible signal must be interpretable relative to injected calibration behavior.
+Calibration exists to validate the instrument — not to tune it.

 ---